 If you’re interested in the position, you can apply online via Submittable, on this page.

 To apply, you will need to create an account on Submittable, fill in your contact information, and upload the following materials:

 - A cover letter, in which you address why you are interested in this position, how your experience qualifies you for it, and why you would like to work at CUP

 - A current resume

-- A short writing sample (3 pages maximum), preferably that demonstrates your ability to write in a communications or development context
+- A short writing sample (3 pages maximum), preferably that demonstrates your ability to write about a topic that is relevant to CUP’s work

 - A list of 3 references, including name, how you know them, and their contact information.
 (No need to provide letters.
 We will not contact these references until later stages in the review process and will let you know before we do so.)

 Please note that we will NOT review applications that do not provide all requested materials.

 No phone calls, please.